 *Defining Pocket Knife

-For the sake of this article, a pocket knife is simply any knife which is small enough to be carried around in your pocket.
+For the sake of this article, a pocket knife is simply any knife that is small enough to be carried around in your pocket.
 Under this definition, even a fixed blade could be a pocket knife if it was small enough.

 Warning reading this list will provoke serious knife envy.